- Chart

 Industry Overview

-The aluminum industry is cyclical and influenced by global economic conditions, raw material prices (primarily alumina and energy), and demand from key sectors like aerospace, automotive, and construction.
-There's increasing focus on sustainability and recycled aluminum.
+The aluminum industry is cyclical and impacted by global economic conditions, raw material prices (alumina and aluminum scrap), and demand from key sectors like aerospace, automotive, and construction.
+There is increasing focus on sustainability and recycling.

 Positioning